FCC, CE, UL, RoHS: Your Global Electronic Certification Guide

 Designing for Pre-Compliance

-The CE Marking Process can be intricate due to multiple directives, but you can streamline it by:
+The CE Marking Services process can be intricate due to multiple directives, but you can streamline it by:

 • Designing for EMC with minimal loop areas in PCBs.